 Periodontal Procedures in Ladys Island

-Sea Island Dentistry provides periodontal procedures in Ladys Island, SC.
-Call 843-271-6353 to learn more and schedule an appointment.
+Sea Island Dentistry provides periodontal services in Ladys Island, South Carolina.
+To learn more or to schedule an appointment, call 843-271-6353 today.

 Scaling and Root Planing

 Scaling is the process of removing calculus from the teeth and roots under the gum line.
 Root planing smooths the surface of your roots to eliminate places for bacteria to gather and help the gums attach more firmly to the teeth.

 If any teeth are loose due to gum disease, periodontal splinting is done to provide support for the teeth.

 This locally applied antibiotic treats gum disease at the source, providing strong antibacterial defense that continues to work for an extended time after treatment.

 When there is excess gum tissue covering the teeth, a crown lengthening procedure can be performed to reduce the gums and expose more tooth structure.

 Gum tissue can recede due to gum disease, leaving the teeth with less support than they need.
 Gum grafting replaces the gum tissue to provide more support.

 The jaw bone can deteriorate due to gum disease or missing teeth.
 Bone grafting involves placing a bone fragment on top of the existing jaw bone to fortify it and encourage regeneration.